nextworks-it/slicer/SEBASTIAN_WEB_GUI/README.md

 Sections 1. and 2. will deal with the respective methods.
 The recommended method for the general case is method 2.

+Note: in all cases, for the GUI to be working, it will have to run on the same system as the Sebastian Core.

 ## 1.Configuring Apache web server daemon for the Sebastian web GUI

 ### 1.0.
 NOTE: